 - Work contract or business plan (for work permits)

-Registering with a government department in Spain
+Registering in Spain

 Foreign nationals who plan to reside in Spain for more than three months are required to register with the Central Register of Foreign Nationals (Registro Central de Extranjeros) within 30 days of their arrival in the country.
 This can be done at the Foreigners’ Office or local police station.